ahmedgu2/cuda_cpp_programming/README.md

 ### Day 8:
 - Implemented a naive version of gaussian blur on gpu.
 - Had a refresher on `atomicAdd()` and `cudaDeviceSynchronize()`.
+- Something weird: Random init using `std::mt19937(seed)` yielded different results when I compile .cu and .cpp files containing the same init function.
+Is this due to different compilers / flags used for g++ vs nvcc?
+Need to investigate more.